Gerard Lee Bevan: Career

 The story has been written up in Martin Vander Weyer's 'Fortune's Spear: The Story of the Blue-Blooded Rogue Behind the Most Notorious City Scandal of the 1920s'.
 2012.
 Elliott & Thompson.

 Personal life

 He married Sophie Kenrick, also from a wealthy family, Midlands industrialists related to the Chamberlains.
-They bought a house in Upper Grosvenor Street, and Bevan collected Chinese porcelain.
+They bought a house in Upper Grosvenor Street in Mayfair, London, and Bevan collected Chinese porcelain.
 He was also a "serial adulterer, treating glamorous mistresses ostentatiously".

 He married twice, had issue and died in Havana, Cuba on 24 April 1936.